mfrmr includes a bounded implementation of the

 -

-facets_output_contract_review()still depends on FACETS-style compatibility semantics that are not generalized to free discrimination. - posterior-predictive checks, MCMC, and heavy-backend extensions are still future scope.
+facets_output_contract_review()still depends on FACETS-style compatibility semantics that are not generalized to free discrimination. - posterior-predictive checks and MCMC estimation are not available in mfrmr; use external Bayesian software when those analyses are required.

 - Caveated reporting, export, linking, design-forecast, and screening